New Hampshire Living Trusts Lawyers

 Regardless, even if you are confident you have all of your assets into the trust, it is always necessary to have a simple will as a backup.
 This protects you in various unexpected situations such as if e you acquire assets shortly before you pass away and didn’t have a chance to put them into your trust.

 Contact the Lawyers at Cohen & Winters About Helping You Prepare a Revocable Living Trust

-If you do not have a will please contact our office.
+If you do not have a will please contact our office to set up a free consultation with one of our estate planning lawyers.
 We would be happy to discuss how we can help you with this critical document.